CUBRID/cubrid-manual/en/intro.rst

 **Generic Volume**

 For efficient management, the volume type to be added to the database can be specified as one of the following: data, temp or index.
-If data usage is not specified, it is specified as a generic volume and it stores data and index.
-Also it is specified as the generic volume when a volume file is automatically added.
+If the volume type is not specified, it is specified as a generic volume and it stores data and index.
+However, schema is stored only on the generic volume; there is no specific volume type for storing schema.

+It is specified as the generic volume when a volume is automatically increased.

 **Data Volume**